sandeepmistry/p5.ble.js/README.md

 - [Examples](https://ITPNYU.github.io/p5ble-website/docs/quick-start)
 - [Tutorials](https://ITPNYU.github.io/p5ble-website/blog/)

-## Standalone Examples
+## Examples

-You can find a collection of standalone examples in this repository: [p5-ble-examples](https://github.com/ITPNYU/p5-ble-examples)
+You can find a collection of examples in the [examples](./examples) folder in this repository.

 ## Contributing